CAPE CANAVERAL, Fla. — The space shuttle was sold to America as cheap, safe and reliable. It was none of those.

-Those changes made to save upfront costs, while they sound small, meant adding incredible expense to every flight, Mueller said.
+Those changes made to save upfront money, while they sound small, meant adding incredible expense to every flight, Mueller said in an interview.

 The shuttle will likely go down in history as an anomaly of America's space program.
-The spacecraft before it were disposable capsules, like Apollo.
-And the designs for machines of the near future are also for the most part disposable capsules.
-That suggests that the 30 years of reusable shuttles that landed like airplanes were a diversion from the natural evolution of rocketry, said McCurdy.
+The spacecraft before it were disposable capsules, such as Apollo.
+The designs for machines of the near future are also for the most part disposable capsules.
+That suggests that the 30 years of reusable shuttles that landed like airplanes were a diversion from the natural evolution of rocketry, McCurdy said.

 It may be an anomaly, but astronauts call it an engineering marvel in both versatility and complexity.
 John Glenn, who flew in a Mercury capsule as well as the shuttle, called it "the perfect vehicle for its time."